kaito-project/headlamp-kaito/docs/docs/features/testing-mcp-server.md

 kubectl rollout restart deployment kubernetes-mcp-server
 ```

-## 3. Deploy MCP Inspector UI (No RBAC Required)
+## 3. Deploy MCP Inspector

-The Inspector UI is just a client that connects to the MCP server.
+The Inspector MCP is a UI client that connects to the MCP server.
 It does not need Kubernetes API access, so it does not require a service account or RBAC.

 ### mcp-inspector.yaml